clempetit/ML-project-2/README.md

 # Machine Learning Project 2 : Multi-object detection and tracking

 If you are not running on macOS, some steps of the following configuration may fail.
 If you encounter problems or simply want to avoid all the configuration on your computer, you can simply run the attached notebook "Project_2_ML.ipynb" on Google Collaboratory and go through the steps.
+Furthermore, Google Collaboratory allows to use powerful CPUs and GPUs, which makes the training and demos faster.
+If you run the notebook on Google Collab, in the menu, go in Edit > Notebook settings, and select GPU in the "Hardware accelerator" field.

 ## Installation on Mac OS: